 Considering the above, what can you do to make swimming lessons a great experience for your baby?

-Here are some steps you should take:
+Besides making sure you have some comfortable baby swimwear, here are some steps you should take:

 - Make Bath Time Fun